Recovery from DIEP Flap Breast Reconstruction

 Recovery after a DIEP flap breast reconstruction procedure can be less daunting than it actually seems.
 The ERAS protocols significantly reduce the discomfort a patient can feel after their surgery and can shorten the time spent in recuperation, helping them resume their lives as fast as possible.

-If you are looking for a reputable breast surgeon in Fort Worth that you can entrust with this delicate procedure, get in touch with the experts at Breast Reconstruction Associates.
+If you are looking for a reputable breast surgeon in Fort Worth or a breast surgeon in Austin you can entrust with this delicate procedure, get in touch with the experts at Breast Reconstruction Associates.